Conserve Wildlife Team

 Ben Wurst

 Since becoming a full time employee of CWF, Ben has led the NJ Osprey Project, which is centered around monitoring and managing the statewide osprey population using volunteers and citizen scientists.
 He received a B.S. in Environmental Science with emphasis in Wildlife Conservation from Unity College in Maine.
 Ben also works on a variety of other coastal conservation projects that include habitat enhancement, management of nesting peregrine falcons, bald eagles, and northern diamondback terrapins.
+He also helps maintain CWF's presence on the interweb.
 Outside of work, Ben enjoys spending quality time with his wife and two children.
-He is proud to provide habitat for wildlife in his own backyard by establishing native plants and growing large beds of annual wildflowers for pollinators.
-He also enjoys photography, hiking, camping, boating, and woodworking.
-Ben collects salvaged wood that he uses to create reclaimed wood picture frames and other artwork.
+He is the chair of the Stafford Township Green Team, manages the Stafford Community Garden and is proud to provide habitat for wildlife in his own backyard.
+In his spare time, he enjoys photography, hiking, camping, boating, and woodworking.
+Ben collects salvaged wood that he uses to create reclaimed wood picture frames and other wall hangings.

 ben.wurst@conservewildlifenj.org